 Bethel University announces drop in tuition costs

+In an effort to improve what it calls “pricing transparency”, Bethel University is changing its tuition model, cutting it by more than $18,000 in the process.

-Bethel University on Monday announced that beginning in the fall of 2025, the cost of tuition in the College of Arts and Sciences would drop from $44,050 to $25,990.
+On Monday, Bethel announced that beginning in the fall of 2025, the cost of tuition in the College of Arts and Sciences would drop from $44,050 to $25,990.

+“We’re changing the trend and saying, let’s just make it simple and clear,” Ross Allen, Bethel University president, said.
+“We certainly know that there are students today that rule out of college strictly because of the sticker price,” he added.

+But Allen says that “sticker price” isn’t what students end up paying, mainly due to scholarships and financial aid – avenues the university says some families have trouble navigating.

 Scholarships and federal aid will also be available for students who need additional financial assistance.